-Nicole Baganz - Postdoctoral Fellow
+Nicole Baganz - Research Assistant Professor

 My primary research focus is on receptor and signaling pathways that regulate the expression and activity of the serotonin transporter (SERT).
 Serotonin (5-hydroxytryptamine, 5-HT) is an important neurotransmitter involved in controlling mood.
 Alterations in 5-HT neurotransmission are linked to neuropsychological disorders, such as depression.
 Extracellular levels of 5-HT are tightly controlled by the antidepressant-sensitive SERT.
 Pro-inflammatory cytokines, released in response to immune challenge and activation of the stress axis, can increase SERT activity and have been shown to generate depressive-like effects on behavior.
 Using genetic, biochemical, and behavioral approaches, I am using rodent models to investigate the role of IL1R/p38 MAPK signaling pathways in modulating SERT across the lifespan and in relation to autism and mood disorders.
 Editor's Note: Nicole is also a prolific writer, winning the nonfiction category in the 2011 House Organ writing competition and was the first Guest Writer for Scientific American's The Scicurious Brain Blog.

-Hideki Iwamoto - Research Assistant Professor
+Hideki Iwamoto - Research Associate Professor

 Presynaptic neurotransmitter transporters play important roles in terminating the transmission and recycling of neurotransmitters.
 Perturbing neurotransmitter transporters by manipulating genes or administering drugs significantly alters neural activity.
 In many psychiatric disorders, neurotransmitter transporters can be altered and may contribute to the symptom of these disorders.
 My research involves the use of electrophysiological methods in combination with fluorescence imaging to assess the functional roles of neurotransmitter transporters on neural activity in brain slice and neuromuscular junction preparations.

-Ran Ye - Postdoctoral Fellow
+Matt Robson - Postdoctoral Fellow